ThePatches/Goodloe/ReadMe.md

 You can use this instead of step #2 above, but soon this process will go away once I come up with a better sign up interface.
 If you are running the app locally, you can skip the steps after 2, because you probably don't need hashing to run a version on your computer.
 If you plan to make a public-facing version, you will need to continue on to re-enable authentication.
 Also, you should consider enabling https, if you have a certificate.

-1. Comment find the lines below in the `server.js` file:
+1. Find the lines below in the `server.js` file:

         var isTrue = bcrypt.compareSync(password, user.hash);
         //var isTrue = (password == user.hash);